 If you are using Centreon MAP Desktop Client through a Remote Session (with RDP, for instance), you might encounter an error displaying a number of pop-ups like “128” or “512,” rendering your desktop client unusable.

 To prevent this from happening, you need to change a parameter in your RDP application:

 Go to Advance -> Display and select “Highest quality (32bit)”.
 You can then access your remote computer and this error will no longer occur.

 For Linux or Mac users of the application rdesktop, add this argument to your command line: -a 32

 This error may occur if you use the skin “Windows server” on your computer.
 Go to your windows parameter and change the color settings to use 32bit colors.

-A bug affecting the web client was shifting all the graphs to the left compared to their position in the desktop client.
+A bug affecting the web interface was shifting all the graphs to the left compared to their position in the desktop client.
 This has been fixed in Centreon MAP 18.10.
-If you have manually shifted the graphs to the right to compensate in the web client, all your graphs will be over-shifted to the right after the upgrade.
+If you have manually shifted the graphs to the right to compensate in the web interface, all your graphs will be over-shifted to the right after the upgrade.

-Here is the SQL script that fixes the offset manually created by a user for correct alignment in the web client.
+Here is the SQL script that fixes the offset manually created by a user for correct alignment in the web interface.

 To execute it: